pisuthd/medlifesim/README.md

 Grab the latest build from the [GitHub Releases page](https://github.com/pisuthd/medlifesim/releases) (Windows installer available; macOS and Linux builds are coming next).
 Run the installer, and MedLifeSim opens.
 No extra setup yet — you'll pick a base model in the next step.

-**Developers — build from source:**
+**Build from source:**

-If you want to hack on MedLifeSim or run an unreleased platform, clone the repo and boot it in dev mode:
+Clone the repository and run the app in development mode:

 ```bash
 git clone https://github.com/pisuthd/medlifesim.git